BloomTech-Labs/human-rights-first-asylum-fe-a/README.md

 > When using Okta for authentication, the app will need to run locally on port 3000.

+### Styling Colors

+- Primary Action color: #3f51b5
+- Seconday "Disabled" color: #7f9bb3

 ### Key Features and Notes to the Next Group

+- Other know bugs and not working features can be seen on this [Google Doc](https://docs.google.com/document/d/1MTRA2X88MW4GwFX9NdmO_qqHEDqGHxj20Q0DWplD29E/edit?usp=sharing), feel free to copy it

 - Our data science team had issues hooking up their database to our backend, so we never had a populated database.
 As a result of this all of the Axios requests are made to a locally hosted version of the backend.
 Thse will obviously all have to be changed once there is a hosted backend with actual data in it.

 - Table can be searched by column parameters and sorted by clicking on column headers

-- Cases can be bookmarked and saved to a user profile by checking their row's select box and clicking the bookmark button
+- Cases and Judges can be saved to a user profile by checking their row's select box and clicking the save button
-    - as of now, all this does is cause them to render in the sidebar

-- PDF viewer is incomplete and not styled in a very compelling way.
-We intended to hook it up to the table so that when a row was clicked the PDF associated with that row would render.
+  - This will add them to the saved cases or saved judges page

+- All Tables should let you go to a specfic page by clicking either case ID or Judge Name

+- PDF viewer pops up a model, minor visual bugs may appear

-- Clicking on a judge name in the judge table will take you to a page with some expanded info and basic plots -This judge page was created at the end and we did virtually no styling formatting with it -Other than the pie chart, the formulas for the other sample charts are hard coded and will need to be fixed once the database is actually populated beyond test data
+- Clicking on a judge name in the judge table will take you to a page with some expanded info and basic plots -This judge page needs styling work (JudgePage.js) -Other than the pie chart, the formulas for the other sample charts are hard coded and will need to be fixed once the database is actually populated beyond test data

-- Data on judge and case table can be downloaded using the relevant buttons - however, the results of the PDF downloader are hardcoded for the moment since there is no data on the deployed backend.
-Regardless of which case PDF you select to download, it will pull the same sample PDF.

-- Annoying bug that I ran out of time to fix - if there are any saved judges, as soon as you save a case, the judges no longer render.
-The issue exists in the SideDrawer component

 #### Front end deployed to AWS